-What to keep in mind for both B2B and B2C rewards?
+What to keep in mind for both B2B and B2C loyalty program rewards?

 If you are launching a rewards program, whether for B2C or B2B, there are a couple of things you should think about when deciding on the earning rules (how the customers can earn the rewards) and the rewards themselves.

-You can also may your retention-focused promotions seasonal.
+You can also make your retention-focused promotions seasonal.
 For best practices, follow our blog post on this topic.